 Once the court enters the adoption decree, the child then has the same rights as any other biological child of the adoptive parents.

-Our lawyers are experts at step-parent adoptions and can help make sure the process goes as quickly as possible for you.
-Our lawyers are also dedicated to protecting the rights of families, and are happy to talk to you about your needs.
+Our lawyers are experts at step-parent adoptions.
+They can help make sure the process goes as quickly as possible for you.
+Our lawyers also commit to protecting the rights of families, and are happy to talk to you about your needs.